GitsSaikat/ELMAGIC/README.md

   📝 <a href="https://ieeexplore.ieee.org/document/10585776">[Paper]</a>
 </p>

-<strong>Hello World, Welcome to the ELMAGIC PyTorch Experiments Repository!</strong>
+**Hello World, Welcome to the ELMAGIC PyTorch Experiments Repository!**

-This repository contains PyTorch code to reproduce the key experiments and results presented in the paper: <strong>ELMAGIC: Energy-Efficient Lean Model for Reliable Medical Image Generation and Classification Using Forward Forward Algorithm</strong>.
+This repository contains PyTorch code to reproduce the key experiments and results presented in the paper: **ELMAGIC: Energy-Efficient Lean Model for Reliable Medical Image Generation and Classification Using Forward Forward Algorithm**.

 Here, you will find implementations of: